 "Concerning the possibility of the decipherment of a message or a series of messages enciphered by a running-key, it was said until as recently as three months ago, "It can't be done" or "It is very questionable."
 It is probably known to you that the U. S. Army Disk in connection with a running-key has been used as a cipher in field service for many years, and is, to the best of our knowledge, in use today.
 I suppose that its long-continued use, and the confidence placed in its safety as a field cipher has been due very probably to the fact that no one has ever taken the trouble to see whether "It could be don."
-It is altegether probable that the enemy, who has been preparing for war for a long time, has not neglected to look into our field ciphers, and we are inclined hote the date!
-The mos was written worther toffer probable in September!
+It is altogether probable that the energy, who has been preparing for war for a long time, has not neglected to look into our field ciphers, and we arg inclined.